 Alignment to the vision, product road map and within a project (extending to customers / suppliers) are absolutely critical in R&D. Too often misalignment among extended team members or individuals can drain teams with clouded direction, extraneous activities and redundant efforts.
 Even worse, multiple team leaders with different agendas or paths can stall progress to a crawl.

-Equally important are core building blocks of technology.
+Equally important are platform technologies.
 That is having a technology module that can be applied to a derivative product (without major changes) to meet new applications.
 The iPhone and iPad are great examples of shared technology modules (chips and materials) yet packaged differently for specific applications.
 Sensata Technologies also does this extremely well with their ceramic capacitive and micro-fused strain gauge pressure sensing technologies.
 These technology sensing modules are applied in numerous pressure sensor applications where mainly the customer interfaces (connector, mating pressure port) change.
 Both companies have stellar financial performance.
-Hence the key to new technology introductions is developing core technology building blocks that have excellent performance and appeal over a wide range of high volume applications.
+Hence the key to new technology introductions is developing a platform technology that has excellent performance and appeal over a wide range of high volume applications.

-Team productivity is significantly increased with alignment and use of standards and core technology building blocks.
+Team productivity is significantly increased with alignment, use of standards and platform technology.
 However, there are unique aspects to productivity that require separate discussion.
 These include proper leadership, positive attitude, competence, validation and empowerment.
 Most issues and delays that arise stem from poor leadership either at the management or individual level.
 This includes poor decisions, consistently delayed decisions, burdensome procedures and not providing necessary tools in a timely manner.
 For example, a team lost 1-month of time because a burdensome management procedure required three quotes for all bids regardless of the order price when all the team needed was a $300 manifold.
 Poor leadership (management and technical staff) should be addressed first with consistent evaluation from peers, subordinates and management, mentoring and change.
-Furthermore good leaders take time to listen to staff and make necessary adjustments from input.
+Furthermore, good leaders take time to listen to staff and make necessary adjustments from input.
 Its encouraged for VP’s to have round tables with staff without direct supervisors present and no consequences for sharing information.
 It is amazing how much can be learned and changed quickly to increase productivity.

 Competence for R&D staff is a given but lack of competence in areas can be concealed for some time especially when individuals excel in specific but limited areas.
 All too many times experts fail to solve problems because they knew the answer before they started and their perceptions influenced misguided theories.
 Its important for executive leaders to dig into the details and converse with staff at all levels to discover this as soon as possible and address.

 Lastly, empower the team with rewards and accountability.
 Too many times, a project stalls because an item cannot be purchased without several levels of approval.
 In one instance, over 15 signatures were required for a purchase < $25,000.
 Instead, provide reasonable sign off limits of $5000 (manager), $10,000 (director) and $100,000 (VP) or more.
 Provide meaningful budgets to directors for travel, training and materials.
 When held accountable, almost all will hit their numbers.
 When team members are not meeting performance targets, its often better for the individual to make a change at the company’s prompting.
 Experience has shown ~5% of R&D staff are not performing at required levels including some senior technical staff.
-When necessary change is done in a respectful manner with a little generously, it is often mutually beneficial.
+When necessary change is done in a respectful manner with generousity, it is often mutually beneficial.
 I have found poor performers are often relieved to have the opportunity to pursue a new job they love.

 VAST is a proven method for companies to realize faster time to market and lower R&D costs.
-When the four elements are working in harmony, 20% improvement in time-to-market of innovative products can be achieved with rapid yet sound judgment, clear alignment, core building blocks, standards and road blocks removed.
+When the four elements are working in harmony, 20% improvement in time-to-market of innovative products can be achieved with rapid yet sound judgment, clear alignment, platform technology, standards and road blocks removed.
 Furthermore, these greater efficiencies can reduce costs 10% with less head count and eliminated redundancies in design, process, validation and materials.